frandiox/vitedge/docs/props.md

 ]
 ```

-The previous route will make a request to a props handler called `home` that must be provided in `<root>/functions/props/home.js` (or `*.ts`).
-This can be modified by providing `meta.propsGetter` property in the route:
+The previous route will make a request to a props handler called `home` that should be provided in `<root>/functions/props/home.js` (or `*.ts`).
+If this file is not found, the request will be automatically skipped.
+The name for the handler can also be modified by providing `meta.propsGetter` property in the route:

 ```js
 export default const routes [